Foxing (band): History

 In March and April 2016, the band went on a headline tour of the United States with support from Lymbyc Systym, O'Brother & Tancred.
 Immediately afterward, they embarked on their first headlining tour of the UK and Europe with support from TTNG.
 This tour included dates in Copenhagen, Denmark and Reykjavik, Iceland (with 2016 Phonofile Nordic Music Prize nominee, Teitur Magnússon).
 Foxing toured with Balance & Composure in October and November 2016.

 Foxing has made festival appearances at Shaky Knees, Bunbury, Wrecking Ball, Pygmalion among others.

 On December 7, 2017, founding member and bass guitarist Josh Coll announced that he was leaving the band to pursue a career in filmmaking.

 On June 18, 2018, Foxing announced their third studio album, Nearer My God, which was released on August 10 through Triple Crown Records.
 They also released a music video for the lead single "Slapstick", directed by Coll.

 On September 30, 2020, guitarist Ricky Sampson announced that he was leaving the band.

-Following the release of the two singles "Speak with the Dead" and "Go Down Together" on March 18, 2021 and April 15, 2021, respectively, on May 27, 2021 Foxing announced their fourth album Draw Down the Moon, with the release of the single "Where the Lightning Strikes Twice".
+Following the release of the two singles "Speak with the Dead" and "Go Down Together" on March 18, 2021, and April 15, 2021, respectively, on May 27, 2021, Foxing announced their fourth album Draw Down the Moon, with the release of the single "Where the Lightning Strikes Twice".
 The lead-up to the album's release was teased by the band on the website DrawDownTheMoon.org.
 On June 24, 2021, the band released the fourth single "If I Believed in Love", followed by the release of the title track on July 15, 2021.
 The album released on August 6, 2021.

-On July 8 2022, Foxing released their first live album Live at the Grandel exclusively on vinyl.
+On July 8, 2022, Foxing released their first live album Live at the Grandel exclusively on vinyl.
 The record was limited to 1,000 copies.
 A week later the band released a video of the same live performance.

+On July 31, 2024, Foxing announced their self-titled fifth studio album would be released September 13 through a mock press conference video.

+After the last show on a U.S. tour with Coheed and Cambria and Taking Back Sunday, Foxing announced an indefinite hiatus on September 22, 2025.
+The hiatus will officially start in December 2025 after two shows in Chicago and St. Louis.